-The soil assessment criteria proposed by PB is presented in Table 5, these were derived from the NSW DECCW Guidelines for the NSW Site Auditor Scheme (DECCW 2006), and the NSW DECCW Guidelines for Assessing Services Station Sites (EPA 1994).
+The soil assessment criteria proposed by PB in the SAQP is presented in Table 5.
+These were derived from the NSW OEH Guidelines for the NSW Site Auditor Scheme (DECCW 2006), and the NSW OEH Guidelines for Assessing Services Station Sites (EPA 1994).